I am totally IN-LOVE with the Domestika classes, and I can’t help but be addicted. No, there is no cure! 🙂

 - a template on how to make your own miniature books

-I hope that I have been able to completely inform you on these Domestika classes from Chelsea Andersson on making miniature furniture.
+I hope that I have been able to completely inform you about these Domestika classes from Chelsea Andersson on making miniature furniture.

 But if you have any more questions, please feel free to ask them below in the comment section or join me on my social media platforms or on my cozy Facebook group.